< Back

 • Corporate tax (within five months of the end of the financial year)

-They too can log in via a different portal on the website of the Dutch Tax Authorities.
+They can log in via a different portal on the website of the Dutch Tax Authorities.

 Late submissions may result in penalties or interest charges.
 If you disagree with a tax decision, you can file an objection (bezwaar) or, if necessary, appeal in court.